Classes

 (static) isIterator(value) → {boolean}

-is an iterator according to es6 iterator protocols.
+Checks if value is an iterator according to es6 iterator protocols.

 An object is an iterator when it implements a next() method.
 See https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Iteration_protocols#iterator